 by Don Clasen

 Let’s face it.
-Home ownership can be expensive, and maintenance and upkeep of the exterior especially are no small part of the equation.
-However the advantages of getting the exterior painted are many including:
+Home ownership can be expensive, and maintenance and upkeep of the exterior especially is no small part of the equation.
+However the advantages of getting the exterior painted are many, including:

 - Aesthetic beauty and pride of neighborhood.

 - Protection of the structure of your home.

 - Maintaining the appraisal value of your property.

 - The discovery of wood rot, termites, other pests and other problems while the painter is prepping the surface.

 In light of these things, having an experienced painter working on your house is important, someone who won’t just give it a once-over to maximize their profit.

 A Tip For Finding Your Perfect Color Combination

 Let’s take a look at the first one—beautifying your home.
 The choice of colors plays a big role here.
 Two or three colors together may not necessarily clash but they may not coordinate either.
 Good matches will complement one another.
 While not being as skilled in this as say a professional interior designer, I have had enough experience over 35 years to know what works and what doesn’t.
 I’ve tried to design my website in a way for instance wherein its colors speak for my own sense of pleasing aesthetics.